asmitagaire00/socially/README.md

 ## Socially

-Be social with your closed ones!
+Be social with your close ones!